dansysanalyst/powergrid-doc/docs/get-started/configure.md

 * [Filters outside](configure?id=_7-filters)

-::: tip
+::: tip 💡 TIP
-💡 Read more on how to create your own [Custom Theme](../table/custom-theme).
+ Read more on how to create your own [Custom Theme](../table/custom-theme).
 :::

 ## 3. Import theme Assets